-I have concentrated the last ten years on teaching scentwork over everything else.
+I have concentrated the last twelve years on teaching scentwork over everything else.
 And as a result I have learned lots!
 I’ve learned how to teach scentwork in such a way that I can’t recall any dog and handling coming to any of my workshops and failing.
 Every team has understood the task and achieved success.
 I’ve also learned that not every scentwork trainer, be they teaching a class or their own dog, gets it right.
 Numerous times I’ve had people come to my workshops after attending classes with other trainers that left them confused and disappointed.

 As ever, I am keen to share my experience and knowledge.
 I want everyone to learn my top tips for scentwork training.
 So this list is written to help you teach scentwork to your own dog or to other people and their dogs avoiding these common mistakes.
 Many of which I’ve made myself at some point!